dart-archive/www.dartlang.org/src/site/_includes/language-tour/isolates/index.markdown

 available to communicate between isolates is to pass messages.
 Messages are sent through ports.

-The content of the message can be:
+The content of a message can be:

 * A primitive value (null, num, bool, double, String)
 * An instance of SendPort
 * A list or map whose elements are any of the above, including other lists and maps
-* In [special circumstances](#send-any-type-of-object), an object of any type
+* In [special circumstances](#sending-any-type-of-object), an object of any type

 Lists and maps can have cyclic references to themselves.
 Each message is copied when sent to another isolate, ensuring